ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   information about the proper preparation of logs.

-**What if state is ``electing``?**
+**What does it mean when a Monitor's state is ``electing``?**

-  This means the monitor is in the middle of an election.
-With recent Ceph releases these typically complete quickly, but at times the monitors can get stuck in what is known as an *election storm*.
-This can indicate clock skew among the monitor nodes; jump to
+  If ``ceph health detail`` shows that a Monitor's state is ``electing``, the monitor is in the middle of an election.
+Elections typically complete quickly, but sometimes the monitors can get stuck in what is known as an *election storm*.
+See :ref:`Monitor Elections <dev_mon_elections>` for more on monitor elections.

+  The presence of election storm might indicate clock skew among the monitor nodes.
+See `Clock Skews`_ for more information.

-  `Clock Skews`_ for more information.
-If all your clocks are properly synchronized, you should search the mailing lists and tracker.
+  If your clocks are properly synchronized, search the mailing lists and bug tracker for issues similar to your issue.
+The ``electing`` state is not likely to persist.
+In versions of Ceph after the release of Cuttlefish, there is no obvious reason other than clock skew that explains why an ``electing`` state would persist.

-  This is not a state that is likely to persist and aside from (*really*) old bugs there is not an obvious reason besides clock skews on why this would happen.
-Worst case, if there are enough surviving mons, down the problematic one while you investigate.
+  It is possible to investigate the cause of a persistent ``electing`` state if you put the problematic Monitor into a ``down`` state while you investigate.
+  This is possible only if there are enough surviving Monitors to form quorum.

 **What if state is ``synchronizing``?**